teal-language/cyan/README.md

 # teal-cli

-A new cli to the [Teal](https://github.com/teal-language/tl) compiler
+A build system for the Teal language

 # Commands